firefox-devtools/debugger/README.md

 debugger.html is a hackable debugger for modern times, built from the ground up using [React] and [Redux].
 It is designed to be approachable, yet powerful.
 And it is engineered to be predictable, understandable, and testable.

 [Mozilla] created this debugger for use in the [Firefox] Developer Tools.
 And we've purposely created this project in GitHub, using modern toolchains.
-We hope to not only to create a great debugger that works with the [Firefox][firefox-rdp] and [Chrome][chrome-rdp] debugging protocols but develop a broader community that wants to create great tools for the web.
+We hope to not only create a great debugger that works with the [Firefox][firefox-rdp] and [Chrome][chrome-rdp] debugging protocols, but also develop a broader community that wants to create great tools for the web.

 ![debugger-screenshot]